swagtop/bevy-flake/docs/config.md

 ```

-Remember to use `bf` and not `bevy-flake` to get the `wrapExecutable` function
+Again, remember to use `bf` and not `bevy-flake` to get the `wrapExecutable`
-if you've changed the config.
+function if you've changed the config.